The Youth and the Maiden with Stars on their Foreheads and Crescents on their Breasts: Other tales

 In an untitled tale collected from an Albanian source in Lokvica, near Prizren District, the Emperor orders the curtains to be drawn and no light to be lit at night.
 A family of three sisters disobey the ban, working through the night and talking among themselves.
 The Emperor's servants overhear their conversation: the elder boasts she could bake bread for the whole army, the middle one that she could sew clothes for the whole army, and the youngest promises to marry the Emperor and bear him twins, a son with a moon and a star on his body and a girl that produces pearls with her tears.
 The Emperor is told of their boasts and marries all three, then orders his first two wives to fulfill their boasts.
 The elder two deny his order, saying that it is unbecoming for them such menial tasks.
-As for the third sister, she gives birth to her promised twin children, who replaced for puppies as soon as they are born and thrown in the water in a box by their aunts.
+As for the third sister, she gives birth to her promised twin children, who are replaced for puppies as soon as they are born and thrown in the water in a box by their aunts.
 The duo trick the Emperor, who punishes his third wife by tying her feet and hands and giving her scraps.
 Back to the children, an old man in another country finds the box with the twins and rescues them, raising them as his own.
 Years later, the twins decide to leave their adoptive home to return to their homeland.
 The male twin makes his sister cry to produce a pearl, with which he buys some bread.
 The twins eventually meet their father, the Emperor, to whom they tell the whole story.
 Their mother is released and the envious sisters are killed.